 Having Adams as a baserunner proved key for the Cardinals, too, as he ended up scoring on a two-out single by Jason Heyward in that fourth inning.

 "He doesn't need to be a world-class bunter," Matheny said.
 "He can square around before the pitcher makes his first move and still be able to push a bunt to third base without having much touch or anything else.
 He just needs direction, and if he put the ball toward third base and past the pitcher, he's going to have a base hit.

 "Now every time he does that, he makes everyone have to rethink it, not just the Diamondbacks, but every other team.
 Hopefully that's something he keeps in his bag, especially for times like this when the hits aren't coming as easy as he'd like.
 It's a great way to help our club and help himself."

 The Cardinals saw the play work against them last year, when both Anthony Rizzo and Adrian Gonzalez nullified shifts with a bunt.
 The Cardinals readjusted their defensive alignment against both hitters in subsequent at-bats.

-Jenifer Langosch has covered the Cardinals for MLB.com since 2012, and previously covered the Pirates from 2007-11.
+Jenifer Langosch is a reporter for MLB.com.
 Read her blog, By Gosh, It's Langosch, follow her on Twitter @LangoschMLB, like her Facebook page Jenifer Langosch for Cardinals.com and listen to her podcast.
 This story was not subject to the approval of Major League Baseball or its clubs.